 Croatia is a Balkan country south of Austria.
 It’s a small country of 4 million inhabitants and cities with medieval architecture.
 Games of Thrones was shot here.

-- Currency is Croatian Kuna (HRK), which is about 1/7th of a US Dollar.
+- The currency is Croatian Kuna (HRK), which is about 1/7th of a US Dollar.